4. Queuing subsystem

 are applied.

-There are two counter thresholds that can be applied; the concurrency
+There are three counter thresholds that can be applied; the concurrency

 policies, that will affect the message delivery.